fullstack-nick/To-Do-List/README.md

 This project is a lightweight, front-end-only to-do list for quickly capturing tasks and short descriptions.
 It targets users who want a simple list that works entirely in the browser without accounts, servers, or setup.

-Key differentiators from the code:

-- Fully client-side, no backend or build step required.
-- Tasks persist across refreshes using `localStorage`.
-- A focused, modal-based editor for titles and descriptions.

 ## Features

 **Core**